Pascareddum/TheSpoon/DOC/TheSpoonAPI.md

 ### 4. Search Ristorante

-This endpoint allows users to update the details of their own restaurant.
+This endpoint allows users to serach restaurants registered into TheSpoon services.

 ### Params

 The Restaurant name as a path variable.

-All parameters are optional, and users can choose which ones to include for the fields they want to update.
+All parameters are optional, and users can choose which ones to include for the fields they want to search.
 The JSON must be always provided, even if empty.

 | Name | Type | Description |
 | --- | --- | --- |